Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Glur’s Tavern (Est. 1876) | Columbus

-This whitewashed tavern is the oldest bar west of the Missouri River operating continuously in the same building.
-Legend says that Buffalo Bill Cody visited here while traveling through to attend the funeral of Major Frank North.
-The tavern is listed in the National Register of Historic Places.
+This whitewashed tavern is considered Nebraska’s oldest continuously operating bar in the same building.
+Legend has it that Buffalo Bill Cody stopped here while traveling to the funeral of Major Frank North.
+Glur’s is listed on the National Register of Historic Places.

 Nevada